Coppertino/AnalyticEverything/README.md

 ## Overview

-Google analytics is powerfull tool to mesure audience, analyze perfomance and sources.
+Google analytics is powerfull tool to measure audience, analyze perfomance and sources.

 When **iOS** (*iPhoneOS*) out, google announces mobile version for Google Analytics, but no desktop.